Restuta/little-scraper/README.md

 /* To scrape something you would have to do 3 things:

 1. Create an array of urls (with optional context) to scrape from
-2. define a scraping function that scrapes results from given HTML page
+2. Define a scraping function that scrapes results from given HTML page
-3. Configure and run scraper with defined function and crated array of urls
+3. Configure and run scraper with defined function and created array of urls

 So let's do this.
 */